 The E.L.F.
-(Elf Liberation Front) Cap was inspired by the scene in Harry Potter and the Order of the Phoenix (Scholastic, 2003) where Dobby wore a stack of hats that Hermione had handknitted to free the house-elves as a part of her S.P.E.W. organization.
+(Elf Liberation Front) Cap (renamed “A Cap Full of Caps” for the book Knitting Wizardry) was inspired by the scene in Harry Potter and the Order of the Phoenix (Scholastic, 2003) where Dobby wore a stack of hats that Hermione had handknitted to free the house-elves as a part of her S.P.E.W. organization.

 This riot of textures and colors looks like five separate hats, but through the magic of knitting is really one continuous piece.
 Short-rows tilt each section at an angle to make the hat look even more jumbled together.
 The E.L.F.
 Cap is perfect for leftover yarn scraps, with each hat section using less than an ounce.